Peter Maitlis

 Peter Michael Maitlis, FRS (15 January 1933 – 18 May 2022) was a British organometallic chemist.

 Early life and education

-Maitlis was born on 15 January 1933, and educated at Hendon School (then Hendon County School) in north London 1944–50.
+Maitlis was born on 15 January 1933, in Berlin and educated at Hendon School (then Hendon County School) in north London 1944–50.
 He was awarded a Bachelor's degree in Science from the University of Birmingham, and a PhD (1956, studying under Professor Michael J. S. Dewar, who helped to develop the Dewar–Chatt–Duncanson model for bonding in organometallic compounds) and a DSc (1970) from the University of London.

 Career

 After completing his doctorate, Maitlis worked as an Assistant Lecturer at the University of London.
 He undertook postdoctoral study at Cornell University as a Fulbright Fellow (1960–1961) and then as a research fellow at Harvard University (1961–1962) under F. G. A. Stone.

 While working and teaching at McMaster University in Hamilton, Ontario (1962–1972), he rose from Assistant Professor to a full Professorship.
 Returning to the United Kingdom in 1972, Maitlis was a professor of chemistry at the University of Sheffield for 30 years until his appointment as an emeritus professor in 2002.

 In 1971, he published two volumes on the organic chemistry of palladium which were "widely recognised as the most authoritative account of the organo-complexes of this metal".

 Maitlis was elected a Fellow of the Royal Society in 1984.
 The citation highlights his work on the platinum group metals palladium, rhodium and iridium.